suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Dependency Manifests enable several additional use cases.
 In particular, they enable two or more entities who are trusted for different privileges to coordinate.
 This can be used in many scenarios.
 For example:

 * Devices with network interface controllers (NICs), including radios, may contain secondary processors in the NICs in addition to the device primary processor.
 These two processors may have separate Software with separate signing authorities.
 Dependencies allow the Manifest for the primary processor to reference a Manifest signed by a different authority.
 * A network operator may wish to provide local caching of Update Payloads.
-The network operator overrides the URI of a Payload by providing a dependent Manifest that references the original Manifest, but replaces its URI.
+The network creates a Dependent Manifest that provides a different URI for any Payloads they wish to cache the parameter override mechanism described in {{suit-directive-set-parameters}}.
 * A device operator provides a device with some additional configuration.
 The device operator wants to test their configuration with each new Software version before releasing it.
 The configuration is delivered as a binary in the same way as a Software Image.
 The device operator references the Software Manifest from the Software author in their own Manifest which also defines the configuration.
 * An Author wants to entrust a Distributor to provide devices with firmware decryption keys, but not permit the Distributor to sign code.
 Dependencies allow the Distributor to deliver a device's decryption information without also granting code signing authority.
 * A Trusted Application Manager (TAM) wants to distribute personalisation information to a Trusted Execution Environment in addition to a Trusted Application (TA), but does not have code signing authority (see {{RFC9397}}, Section 2).
 Dependencies enable the TAM to construct an update containing the personalisation information and a dependency on the TA, but leaves the TA signed by the TA's Author.